 As we mentioned before, one of the most common reasons that a tire would fail due to extreme heat would be because of an underinflated tire.
 The added stress of under-inflation would cause the tire to generate more heat from having a greater surface area than the ground.
 In fact, when a tire is fully inflated, it generates little to no heat, so there is little to worry about.

 The good news is that tires are designed to endure a wide range of temperatures.
 Additionally, there are tires that are designed specifically for high-friction, high-heat instances, such as racing or high-performance tires.

 How to Prevent Tire Blowouts

 While there is no 100% way to prevent your tires from blowing out due to extreme temperatures on the roads, there are preventative steps that you can take in order to reduce the risk.

 First, always refer to the instructions and details provided by the manufacturer of your motorcycle and tires.
 Manufacturers will always include safety instructions that inform you, the rider, of the properer PSI range for optimal riding.
-In addition to keeping your tires properly inflated, you will want to make sure that you are not pushing the limits of the tires (e.g. racing with cruising tires).
-Doing so will cause your tires to experience more heat and friction than they were designed to.
+In addition to keeping your tires properly inflated, you will want to ensure that you are not pushing the tires’ limits (e.g., racing with cruising tires).
+Doing so will cause your tires to experience more heat and friction than designed.